2021 Football Season

 Please clean up your area before going to the game and dispose of all materials in appropriate dumpsters.

 What is Zero Waste Game Day?

-We partner with Athletics, Aramark, and Eastman’s “Good Sports Always Recycle” program for Zero Waste Game Days.
+We partner with Athletics, Aramark, and Eastman’s “Good Sports Always Give Back” program for Zero Waste Game Days.
 Our goal is to keep at least 90% of waste produced at home sporting events out of the landfill through recycling, composting, and food donation.

 Waste at Football Games

 In 2019, home football games produced more than 23 tons of landfill waste per game on average.
 That means as Vols, we sent 162 tons of waste to already overflowing landfills over the course of the season.

 Vol fans know that Neyland Stadium is a sacred space.
 But sometimes it gets treated like a trash can.
 What’s more, most of the items that get tossed could be recycled or composted.

 The Tennessee Volunteers want to do better, and it’s possible!
 During our best ever season in 2015, we diverted 66% of waste from the landfill.

 You can find the Waste Warriors at every home football game collecting recycling at tailgates, monitoring bins outside the stadium, and helping fans recycle.